 NB: This transcript cannot be issued until all your marks are in.
+The words "eligible to graduate" need to be visible beneath your GDTSE results in order to satisfy the teaching Council.

 It is recommended you get two copies.
 The first for the Teaching Council and the second for the centre which employs you, so that arrangements can be made to pay you and your starting salary can be established.